-The Journal for Eighteenth-Century Studies (JECS) is the official journal of the British Society for Eighteenth-Century Studies.
+The Journal for Eighteenth-Century Studies (JECS) is the official journal of the British Society for Eighteenth-Century Studies, published by Wiley.
 Founded in 1972, JECS publishes essays and reviews on a full range of eighteenth-century subjects.
 It is received by all the Society’s members, and is subscribed to by many individuals and institutions, including many University libraries.
 All volumes of the Journal are available in both printed and electronic format.

 The Journal’s contents (1972 – current issue) can be accessed online at Wiley Online Library.
 The table of contents can be viewed by anyone but you will need to be a member of the Society or an individual or institutional subscriber to view the full text of articles.

-The Wiley Online Library site allows you to sign-up for eAlerts, notifying you when new issues are published.
+The Wiley Online Library website allows you to sign up for eAlerts, notifying you when new issues are published.